-Considerable work remains before the available indicators of financial imbalances can be regarded as satisfactory.
+Source: Minutes of the Monetary Policy Committee Meeting, 9 and 10 October 2002, Bank of England tors of financial imbalances can be regarded as satisfactory.
 High credit growth or sharp rises in asset prices alone do not necessarily pose a threat to financial stability.
-Research conducted by the BIS has shown that periods of strong credit growth, a rise in asset prices and a high level of investment will almost always put pressures on the financial system.4 Earlier banking crises may provide some indication of where the critical levels are.
+Research conducted by the BIS has shown that periods of strong credit growth, a rise in asset prices and a high level of investment will almost always put pressures on the financial system.4 Earlier banking crises may provide some indication of where the critical levels are